cyb3run1c0rn/raptor_prompt_framework/README.md

 Looking to go from **idea → prompt** to **idea → working product**?

 Use the **RAPTOR Meta Prompt Generator** to get a fully scoped, well-structured, and production-ready prompt.

+(Copy and paste the meta prompt into your favourite chat LLM, then add your amazing idea, and detail what you want exactly, then run the AI.

+Copy and paste its output as a new prompt to profit.)

 ### 🧾 Meta Prompt Template: